wgm/cerb-book/en/06-reference/02-reading.markdown

 * **Reply**
 * **Forward**
-* **Sticky Note**
-	**Sticky notes** are used to keep a message maximized regardless of how far back it is in the timeline.
+* **Sticky notes* are used to keep a message maximized regardless of how far back it is in the timeline.
 This is useful when you want to call attention to a specific message.
 Compared to comments, sticky notes are short-lived; it is expected that notes will be deleted after they are read by their recipient, and the desired action has been taken.
 * **Print**
 * **Delete**